18 December 2012

 The quest is to find seven lost lords who were exiled some years previously.
 The crew visit various islands, with some exciting adventures along the way.
 Eustace is obnoxiously awful at first, but a dramatic experience improves his character enormously.

 At first, the film version - with Georgie Henley as Lucy, and Skandar Keynes as Edmund, a little older than in the previous films - stays fairly close to the book, at least, as far as my memory goes.
 However there are some rather odd extra themes thrown in - such as a green fog, the 'dark', which threatens to overtake everyone.
-I suppose it helped to show the rise of evil in a visual way, and I wouldn't have had too much of a problem with that - but for the fact that this 'dark' can only be conquered by seven swords being placed on Aslan's table... a storyline which does not exist at all in the book, and seemed rather pointless.
+I suppose it helps to show the rise of evil in a visual way.
+I wouldn't have had too much of a problem with that - but for the fact that this 'dark' can only be conquered by seven swords being placed on Aslan's table... a storyline which does not exist at all in the book, and seems rather pointless.

-There were, of course, other deviations from the story, but they were less significant and we could see why they were done.
+There are, of course, other deviations from the story, but they were less significant and we could see why they were done.
 Afterwards we watched a few deleted scenes which were truer to the book, but which, we could see, would not really have added anything to the story.
 I just wish they had also cut one or two of the fighting scenes that were included.

 Definitely worth seeing for anyone who has enjoyed the books, or who has seen the earlier films.
 It makes sense on its own, but I would recommend watching 'The Lion, the Witch and the Wardrobe' first (or, at least, reading the book).